 Relaxing at Blanket Bay (below)

-In the Bay of Islands, north of Auckland we are not quite ready to give up on summer yet, Autumn is for swimming off the golden sandy beaches in the far north that extend from The Lodge at Kauri Cliffs, on the edge of the manicured lawns of Helena Bay or tempt you on the horizon at Te Arai Lodge.
+In the Bay of Islands, north of Auckland we are not quite ready to give up on summer yet, Autumn is for swimming off the golden sandy beaches in the far north that tempt you on the horizon at Te Arai Lodge.
 Less sandy and just as instagrammable are the indulgent heated salt or mineral pools and spas at all of the lodges perfect for relaxation and rejuvenation at this time of the year.
 Check out wellness packages at Split Apple Retreat, the infinity pool at Eagles Nest and your private spa under the stars at remote Minaret Station.

 Fall brings out the birdlife and wildlife of Kaikoura's marine Serengeti.
 A stay in a Treehouse at Hapuku Lodge sets the scene with the sounds of the Pacific Ocean and stunning sunsets out one window and majestic deer grazing in paddocks out front.
-It is also relaxed down on the farm and families can enjoy spending time with a myriad of lodge animals at The Farm at Cape Kidnappers, explore by ATV at Wharekauhau Estate or coastal Annandale in the South Island.
+It is also relaxed down on the farm and families can enjoy spending time with a myriad of lodge animals at Treetops Estate in the central North Island, coastal Annandale or high country Minaret Station in the South Island.

 Stonefly Lodge, Able Tasman (top)